 The Otesaga Resort Hotel amenities include:

-If you have any questions or concerns about making reservations, contact Samantha James (NEIWPCC Business and Operations Manager) at email@example.com.
+If you have any questions regarding hotel reservations, contact Audra Martin (NEIWPCC) at firstname.lastname@example.org.

 Complimentary self/valet parking is available for all meeting attendees.